z-Transform#

 \[X(z) = \frac{z^2 + 1/2 z + z^2 - 1/4 z}{(z-1/4)(z+1/2)} = \frac{2z(z+1/8)}{(z-1/4)(z+1/2)}, \quad |z| > 1/2\]

 All zeros (\(z = 0\), \(z = -1/8\)) and poles (\(z = 1/4\), \(z = -1/2\)) are on the real-axis.
+Again the ROC extends outwards from the outermost pole thus the system is causal.

 Let us look at another example were